Dustin Higgs: Fraud investigation and drug trafficking conviction

 The murders went unsolved for nearly three years.
 Higgs was first questioned about them in March 1996 at his apartment.
 He acknowledged that he had known Jackson and had talked to her the night before she died.
 He was arrested and his apartment searched, as he was suspected of an unrelated bank fraud violation.
 Police found cocaine and firearms in his apartment.
-On May 12, 1997, he pled guilty to possession with intent to distribute cocaine.
+On May 12, 1997, he pleaded guilty to possession with intent to distribute cocaine.
 He was sentenced to 17 years in a federal prison.

 Revelation and murder trial

 In October 1998, Gloria and Haynes were arrested on unrelated drug charges.
 After being questioned, police learned of more details surrounding the murders.
 On December 21, Higgs and Haynes were indicted by a federal grand jury on charges of first degree murder, kidnapping resulting in death, and use of a firearm during a crime of violence.
 Higgs was already in custody at the time, serving his 17-year trafficking sentence.
 The government announced they would seek death sentences for both Higgs and Haynes.

-After this revelation, Higgs and Haynes were tried separately in 2000.
-Gloria pleaded guilty to being an accessory-after-the-fact to the killings, and in exchange for testimony against Higgs and Haynes, was sentenced to seven years in prison.
-His testimony was the main piece of evidence presented during Higgs' trial.